returntocorp/stadt/README.md

 ## Serialization format

 stadt's data types use JSON as their serialization mechanism, and so can be consumed in your language of choice.
-See `src/adt.ts` for documentation on what the data types look like.
-The JSON serialization format is similar to the in-memory representation, with a few changes; maps are represented as objects, etc.
+See `src/json.ts` for documentation on what the data types look like, and see `src/adt.ts` for documentation on what the corresponding fields mean.

-Some general notes:

-- Each serialized type has a `kind` field, the values of which are described by the `TypeKind` enum.
-Typically, a TypeKind of `Foo` will mean that the corresponding TypeScript class is `FooType`.

 ## Demo